Impact Training

 The Best Way to Approach Storytelling in Public Speaking

 Wow!
 Do I have a story to tell!
-And I love storytelling!
+And I especially love storytelling in public speaking!

 Believe it or not, those were the opening words of my presentation on “Accounting in Your Small Business” presented to a group of small business owners.